-The point isn’t to mislead the recruiters; it’s to explain your situation and demonstrate your value before the hiring professional can make a judgement based purely on your location.
+The point isn’t to mislead the recruiters.
+It’s to explain your situation and demonstrate your value before the hiring professional can make a judgement based purely on your location.

-While on the subject, take time to update and revise your resume so that it’s carefully tailored to the position and the company you’re applying for, as a personal touch makes a much bigger impact than a one-size-fits-all approach.
+While on the subject, take time to update and revise your resume so that it’s carefully tailored to the position and the company you’re applying for.
+As a personal touch makes a much bigger impact than a one-size-fits-all approach.

-You also want to familiarize yourself with common resume mistakes executive recruiters notice, and triple-check yours for errors before sending it out.
+You also want to familiarize yourself with common resume mistakes executive recruiters to notice, and triple-check yours for errors before sending it out.
 Remember, a resume is your first chance to highlight your attention to detail.

 One of the primary reasons why recruiters are reluctant to hire out-of-state job seekers is that the hiring company either can’t or won’t pay for relocation fees.

-Ideally when you relocate for a job, you’ll be offered relocation assistance to help cover some or all of your moving expenses, but if this isn’t a benefit that the company-in-question offers, you may want to think about covering your own costs.
+Ideally, when you relocate for a job, you’ll be offered relocation assistance to help cover some or all of your moving expenses.
+But if this isn’t a benefit that the company-in-question offers, you may want to think about covering your own costs.

 If you’re planning on moving whether you can find a job first or not, you most likely are already prepared to take responsibility for all of the relocation fees.

 However, if you were hoping to secure employment first, you may be able to sway favor in your direction by letting recruiters know you don’t expect any assistance when moving.
 Budget-wise, this puts you on the same playing field as local candidates.

 5. Assert Your Willingness to Travel